Punt gun: Fictional usage

 Desmond Bagley's 1973 thriller, The Tightrope Men, features a percussion-fired punt gun.
 Although the book is set in northern Finland, punt guns were never used in the country.

 In his 1978 novel Chesapeake, author James A. Michener details the historical use of various punt guns (described by him as "long guns") and their impact on waterfowl numbers.
 One, called "The Twombly", was described as 11.6 ft, 110 lb (with a load of 0.75 lb of black powder and over 1.5 lb of #6 shot (0.11 in), which was used to hunt geese and ducks by the highlighted watermen of the Chesapeake Bay.

 The 2004 film Tremors 4: The Legend Begins featured a punt gun used in combat.
 This punt gun was custom-built for the film and was 8 ft 4 in long, weighed 94 lbs, and had a 2 in bore (classified as "A" gauge by the Gun Barrel Proof Act of 1868 in Schedule B).
 The weapon was not actually of this bore, instead being a large prop shell concealing a 12 gauge shotgun firing triple-loaded black powder blanks, with the barrel sprayed with WD-40 water displacer to produce a large smoke cloud on firing.

 In the novel Outer Dark, by Cormac McCarthy, the use of a four-gauge punt gun for hunting ducks is described.

 In the Discworld novel Pyramids, mention is made of a "Puntbow", essentially a combination of this weapon and a crossbow.

 In the TV show Peacemaker one is used by the character Red St. Wild to hunt down the main character's pet eagle.

+Modern Demonstration

+In June 2026, the outdoor media company "MeatEater" published a video featuring "Steven Rinella" and Spencer Neuharth firing an 1885 "Holland & Holland" punt gun.
+The approximately seven-foot, two-gauge firearm had been purchased at auction for $20,000 and was believed not to have been fired for about a century.

+Custom ammunition and a mounting system were made to allow the gun to be fired safely.
+Testing demonstrated the wide shot pattern and long range that made punt guns effective for commercial waterfowl hunting.

+Later in 2026, MeatEater sold the gun through Rock Island Auction Company for $117,500.
+According to MeatEater, the sale set a record for the highest price ever paid for a punt gun.
+Seller waived the fees and all funds went to MeatEater's land access initiative.